W3-Anjan/beego-boilerplate-mvc/readme.md

 - ``le`` - Returns the boolean truth of ``arg1 <= arg2``
 - ``gt`` - Returns the boolean truth of ``arg1 > arg2``
 - ``ge`` - Returns the boolean truth of ``arg1 >= arg2``

+### Filter
+Beego supports custom filter middlewares.
+E.g.: user authentication and force redirection

+### Flash
+Flash messages are temporary messages between two logic blocks.
+All flash messages will be cleared after the very next logic block.
+They are normally used to send notes and error messages.